shrutityagi4102/HospitalManagementSystem/README.md

 # HospitalManagementSystem

-As part of my DBMS and WPL Project, I am making a Hospital Management System
+As part of my DBMS and WPL Project, Varshaah & I am making a Hospital Management System